Frequently asked questions (FAQ)

 All details about the application process are specified in the “application guidelines”.

-Research funded by the EPFLglobaLeaders programme can only be conducted at the EPFL campuses in Lausanne, Geneva, Neuchâtel, Valais or Fribourg, Switzerland.
+Research funded by the EPFLglobaLeaders programme will be conducted at the EPFL campuses in Lausanne, Geneva, Neuchâtel, Valais or Fribourg, Switzerland.
 The mandatory secondment (3 to 12 months) in the non-academic sector can, however, take place outside Switzerland, based on the research project agreed upon with the thesis supervisor.